Mike Puru: Early career and education

 Puru started working in radio and television after he finished high school in 1993.
 Puru set up an hour-long radio show for St Peter's College to present weekly events from Invercargill.

-Mike also had involvement with the Gore Operatic Society and he played the lead role in West Otago Theatrical Society production of Joseph.
+Mike also had involvement with the Gore Operatic Society, which is now known as the Gore Musical Theatre.

 During his final year at St Peter's College, Puru became head boy, and then left to pursue his career in radio and television by attending NZ Broadcasting School.
 He later moved to Hamilton for seven years and then to Auckland.

 Career

-From 1995 until 2015, Puru was one of the radio DJs for the New Zealand radio station The Edge.
+1995–2002: Early radio career

+In 1995 Puru began his radio career as a Radio DJ for the New Zealand radio station The Edge.
+The first song that Puru introduced on the station in 1995 was "Back for Good" by the English pop group Take That.
+He worked alongside Dom Harvey and Jay-Jay Feeney for the morning show at The Edge.
+Puru moved to Auckland to work for the station.

+2002–2004: Flipside

+In 2002 while still being a Radio DJ for The Edge Puru began co-hosting the youth-oriented current affairs show Flipside, also known as Flipside Live which aired on TVNZ 2, known then as TV2.
+Puru co-hosted the show alongside fellow television presenter Evie Ashton.
+New Zealand television presenter Sonya Gray also appeared on the show as a reporter.
+Flipside aired as a "two-screen" approach, targeted for youth audiences.

+While the show aired on television, news was also shared through its own dedicated page on the now defunct New Zealand news website "nzoom.com". "nzoom.com" later changed to the 1News website for TVNZ.

+2004–2012: Sing Like a Superstar and television hiatus

+After Flipside finished in 2004 Puru continued working as a Radio DJ for The Edge.
+He made an appearance as one of the singers on the television show Sing Like a Superstar which aired in 2005 on Three, known then as TV3.
+Puru said that around this time viewers who watched him on Flipside would write in letters about his teeth.
+Puru later got his teeth done but was not sure if his appearance on Sing Like a Superstar or not fixing his teeth at the time was the reason as to why he was not able to get more television work around this period of his career.

+2012–2016: Yesshop

 In October 2012, he became one of the inaugural TV presenters on New Zealand's first, but short-lived Yesshop home shopping channel.
-A career highlight included interviewing Eva Longoria live on air during the Hollywood star's brief first visit to New Zealand as a guest of The Shopping Channel.
+A career highlight included interviewing Eva Longoria live on air during the Hollywood star's brief first visit to New Zealand as a guest of the shopping channel.

+2015: Leaving The Edge

 On 7 December 2015, Puru announced he was leaving The Edge, and did so officially on 11 December.
 He was replaced by Clinton Randell and the station's breakfast show was renamed The Jay-Jay, Dom & Randell Show.